Healthdirect Free Australian health advice you can count on.

 What is temazepam used for?

-Temazepam is used for a short period, preferably 2 weeks or less, to help with sleeping problems.
-But temazepam doesn't address the reasons for sleeping problems.
+Temazepam should only be used for a short period of time, preferably 2 weeks or less, to help with sleep problems.
+Remember that temazepam doesn't address the cause of your sleeping problems, and is not a cure.

 Your doctor might also prescribe temazepam for another reason.

-If you are unsure about why you are taking temazepam, ask your doctor.
+If you are unsure why you have been prescribed temazepam, ask your doctor.

 How does temazepam work?

 Temazepam belongs to a group of medicines called benzodiazepines.
-It works on chemicals in the brain to slow the brain's activity.
+It works on chemicals in the brain to slow the brain's activity, and in this way, can help you sleep.

 What forms of temazepam are available?

-Temazepam is the name of the active ingredient.
-It is available as tablets in many different brands, which have different:
+Temazepam is the name of the active ingredient and is available in different:

 • appearances (size, shape or colour)